stuttter/wp-multi-network/readme.txt

 = Can each network have a different domain? =

 Yes you can.
-That is what this plugin does best.
+That is what this plugin does best!

 Think of how WordPress.org works:

 * wordpress.org
+* make.wordpress.org/core
 * buddypress.org
+* codex.buddypress.org
 * bbpress.org
+* codex.bbpress.org
 * wordcamp.org
+* us.wordcamp.org/2021

-Users are global, and can login to any of those networks with the same credentials.
+Users are global, and they can login to any of those domains with the same login and password.
+Each of those domains has their own subdomains and subdirectories, many of which are sites or (networks of them).

 = Will this work on standard WordPress? =